t-gebauer/vscode-code-strider/README.md

 - Do not try to move the AST viewer manually.
 Change the editor layout instead.
 Otherwise the selections will not update.
   For example, use `View: Two rows editor layout` **after** opening the AST viewer to move it to the bottom row.

 - The extension will crash if a file is deleted during parsing.
-Simply reload VS Code (Action: `Developer: Reload Window`)
+  Workaround: reload VS Code (Action: `Developer: Reload Window`)

 # Development